Anne Merwin

 please visit her former homes at these websites below.

-Mother Seton House in Baltimore is where I first met Saint Elizabeth Ann Seton.
+The Mother Seton House in Baltimore is where I first met Saint Elizabeth Ann Seton.

 I hope that you can visit her peaceful and historic sites in New York, Baltimore and Emmitsburg.
 You can visit their websites as follows: